 Adjusting to the role of caregiver for a parent or spouse with cancer

-Planning lifestyle changes or preventative surgeries as a previvor
+Planning lifestyle changes or preventative surgeries to decrease cancer risk

 Additionally, I am trained as a sex therapist and sexuality educator, and believe that healthy, fulfilling sexuality is important in all stages of life.
 If you are struggling with sexual functioning, sexual desire, or sexual pain due to treatment, I will work with you to find solutions using a sex-positive framework.

-I work with all women, as well as individuals with a nonbinary gender identity.
-I have extensive experience doing therapy with people across the LGBTQ spectrum, and work to create a warm and open environment for all clients regardless of identity.
+I work with all self-identified women, as well as individuals with a nonbinary gender identity.
+I have extensive experience doing therapy with people across the LGBTQ spectrum, and work to create a warm and open environment for clients of all identites.